Register

 Two years ago today, Pep shattered Cesc's dreams and left Barca in turmoil

-Posted by Ix Techau almost 9 years ago · 22 replies
+Posted by Ix Techau over 9 years ago · 22 replies

 27 April 2012.
 Pep Guardiola gathers the world's press and his players to announce 'four years is enough', and that he would quit like a pussy at the end of the season because of 'pressure'.
 Quisling mercenary Cesc Fabregas is seen in the press conference next to his best mate Pique almost shedding a tear, realising the era is coming to an end just eight months after forcing his way out of Arsenal = lol.